kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.8.10 - May 7, 2023 =
+= 4.8.10 - May 31, 2023 =
-* Fixed thumbnail generation bugs introduced in WordPress 6.2.
+* Fixed thumbnail generation bugs introduced by WordPress 6.2.
+* Updated Video.js to v8.3.0

 = 4.8.9 - March 30, 2023 =
 * Bumped version number because of files missing from the v4.8.8 distribution file.